Cyber Insurance Requirements 2026: How to Qualify, Reduce Exclusions, and Lower Your Premium

 Better Security Often Means Lower Premiums

-Real-world example: One client saw a 22 percent reduction in their renewal quote after implementing MFA, enabling EDR across all laptops, and demonstrating annual backup recovery testing.
+Real-world example: One client saw a 22% reduction in their renewal quote after implementing MFA, enabling EDR across all laptops, and demonstrating annual backup recovery testing.

 Closing Thoughts